 You’ve probably heard about meta descriptions, but meta titles may be a bit more enigmatic, as most people don’t consider the work that an excellent title can do for their search engine rankings.
 Meta titles essentially show the name of the webpage, but a lot of thought goes into crafting them.
 Are your titles serving their purpose of increasing your search engine rankings?

-Why Meta Titles?
+Why Are Meta Titles Important?

 Meta titles are seen by not only the searchers, but also the “bots” that crawl through websites picking up data to complete the ranking algorithm.
 It can be a balancing act creating titles that serve our AI overlords, and still sound interesting and natural to our readers.